agilosoftware/objeq/README.md

     var items = $objeq({name:'William'}, {name:'Stephen'});
     var will = items.query("name == 'William'")[0];

-Queries can also be Parameterized where any Objects passed in are also Decorated and treated as 'live' Parameters.
+Queries can also be Parameterized where any Objects passed in are also Decorated and treated as *live* Parameters.
 This means that the Result Set will be updated every time the Parameter's Properties change:

     var items = $objeq({name:'William'}, {name:'Stephen'});
     var param = { name: 'William' };